naoko-portfolio/Network-Protocol-Analysis-Using-Wireshark/README.md

 **Q. Why can’t I see the contents of HTTPS packets?**

-After the TLS handshake, the application data is encrypted, so Wireshark displays it as **Application Data** instead of readable HTTP messages.
+After the TLS handshake, the **Application data** is encrypted, so Wireshark displays it as **Application Data** instead of readable HTTP messages.

 ## Reflection